Nonprofit Boards And Planning

 Erin outlines three common scenarios: mission accomplished, operational decline with weak infrastructure, and full financial unsustainability.
 In many cases, boards wait too long to confront the truth.
 “If you get to that point where you're now saying, we need to look at should we stay open or not, you're probably past the decision point,” she explains.
 That delay often stems from intermittent success—a returning donor, a new grant, a compelling impact story—that keeps leadership hoping for a turnaround.

 From a governance standpoint, Erin emphasizes four pillars: people, communication, finance, and risk.
-Boards must fully engage, understand cash flow, assess liabilities, calculate burn rate, and uate runway.
+Boards must fully engage, understand cash flow, assess liabilities, calculate burn rate, and evaluate runway.
 The most important question becomes, “What is the cost of our inaction?”

 Rather than allowing an abrupt collapse—locked doors and shocked staff—Erin advocates for a structured 4–6 month minimum runway.
 This deliberate process allows nonprofits to respect employees, honor donor commitments, manage restricted funds, and protect community trust.